-If you have been abused or neglected at Evergreen Health Care Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Evergreen Health Care Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Evergreen Health Care Center, also known as Avantara Evergreen Park, is a for-profit nursing home serving the community of Cook County.
 They run as a for-profit and is Medicare and Medicaid approved.
 They primarily offer rehabilitation and a range of healthcare services.
 Evergreen Health Care Center is located at 10124 South Kedzie, Evergreen Park, IL and may be reached through telephone number 708-907-7000.
 The Illinois Nursing Home Care Act and Department of Public Health govern Evergreen Health Care Center.